 One of the ways to identify speed is by looking for the powdery crystals or the white/grey paste.
 The paste can also be brown, gritty, and slightly damp.
 Speed often tastes bitter.
 Users often complain that the smell is unpleasant.
-It is a highly addictive substance that can be fatal if overdosed.
+It is a highly addictive substance that can be fatal if overdosed which is why seeking speed addiction treatment is so important.

 What Are the Speed Drug Effects?